 #2 FanDuel Parlay Insurance

 FanDuel is the first sportsbook to allow Same Game Parlays (SGP) in the US, which is now a massive hit in the industry.
+People love visiting the site to place a FanDuel same game parlay and can choose from a huge number of sports available.
 The FanDuel sportsbook also offers Multi-Sport Parlay Insurance, which involves legs from different sports.

-To begin with SGP insurance, the sportsbook allows bettors to combine multiple legs from the same sport and get up to $25 if a single selection loses.
+To begin with FanDuel one game parlay insurance, the sportsbook allows bettors to combine multiple legs from the same sport and get up to $25 if a single selection loses.

 For example, a four-leg parlay from NHL will qualify you for a refund if a single leg loses.